bjornpagen/shift/README.md

 ## Features

-- **Whole-Codebase Analysis:** Monitors your project and identifies architectural inefficiencies using OpenAI's O3-Mini model.
+- **Whole-Codebase Analysis:** Monitors your project and identifies architectural inefficiencies using OpenAI's O3-Mini model and a graph database for precise context.
 - **Automatic Tips:** Get alerts like "This might slow your database queries" as you save files.
 - **Tailored Fixes:** Suggestions like "Fetch this data in one batch" that fit your code.
 - **Clear Explanations:** Understand why it matters, e.g., "Multiple queries here can bottleneck your app."